 - 1. To be in good academic standing, the student must have a GPA of 3.0 or higher. - 2.
 If the grade index is below 3.0 but above 2.5, the student will be placed on probation for the following academic year, at the end of which he/she will be dismissed if his/her grade index has not improved to 3.0.
 Students on probation are not eligible for financial aid.
 Students will be referred to the Student Affairs Deanship for support. - 3.
 Students attaining a GPA below 2.5 will be dismissed from the Program. - 4.
 A student may repeat a course once, after withdrawing.
 The student must retake the course the next time that is offered.
 If the student does not pass the course during his/her second attempt the student will be dismissed from the program. - 5.
 Students that obtain a grade of C may repeat the course once.
 The student must retake the course the next time that is offered.
 The higher of the two grades obtained will be used to calculate the GPA.
 Students may not repeat more than three total courses. - 6.
-Students obtaining a failing grade (F) on a course will be dismissed from the program
+Student has only one opportunity to retake a failed (F) or withdrawn (W) course to achieve a grade of C or better.
+If a student obtains a C on the second attempt, they cannot retake the course again.
+Failure to pass the BMS 899: Graduate Research course on the first attempt and any other course on the second attempt will result in dismissal from the program